Wooden Floors for Bathroom Ideas

 How to Protect Hardwood Floors In Your Bathroom

-The number one enemy of wood floors is water.
-The best way to prevent excess water on your floor is to use bathmats to intercept any water splashing from the sink, tub, or shower.
+The number one enemy of hardwood floors is water.
+The best way to prevent excess water on your hardwood floor is to use bathmats to intercept any water splashing from the sink, tub, or shower.
 Clean up any remaining drops of water with the mat or other absorbent material.
-Don’t leave damp bathmats on the floor.
+Don’t leave damp bathmats on the hardwood floor.
 Always hang them up to dry before using them again.

-While the finish protects the top of the wood, you still need to wipe up any water immediately so that it doesn’t seep down between seams.
+While the finish protects the top of the hardwood flooring, you still need to wipe up any water immediately so that it doesn’t seep down between seams.

 Some other preventative measures include: